seance/paraverse/pages/characters.md

 #### Disturbance

-A disturbance is a noise or other cue which causes a NPC to increase its awareness level.
+A disturbance is a noise or other cue which causes any nearby NPC to increase its awareness level.
 NPC awareness is generally reset in the next [watch](#TODO).

 #### Alarms